Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 *Practical impact*:

 Symbolic model checking transformed verification from laboratory curiosity to industrial practice.
-Hardware companies use it routinely to verify processor designs, cache coherence protocols, and communication buses.
+The impact has been particularly profound in hardware verification, where BDD-based tools became standard practice in the 1990s and remain crucial today.

+Hardware companies use symbolic model checking routinely:
+- *Processor verification*: Checking instruction pipelines, branch prediction, cache consistency
+- *Cache coherence*: Verifying protocols like MESI, MOESI for multi-core processors
+- *Communication buses*: Ensuring correct arbitration, deadlock freedom
+- *Memory controllers*: Verifying correct ordering, atomicity guarantees

 The technique has found bugs in deployed systems that escaped years of testing.
-It provides mathematical guarantees of correctness for safety-critical components:
-- *Hardware verification*: Cache coherence protocols, processor designs
-- *Safety-critical systems*: Control systems where failure has severe consequences
+These aren't just theoretical bugs — these are real defects that would have caused system failures, data corruption, or security vulnerabilities in production.

+Beyond hardware, symbolic model checking addresses verification challenges where testing struggles:
+- *Safety-critical control systems*: Medical devices, automotive controllers, avionics — where mathematical proof of correctness is essential
-- *Concurrent systems*: Distributed algorithms, protocols, concurrent programs where testing struggles with combinatorial state explosion
+- *Concurrent protocols*: Distributed algorithms, synchronization primitives — where the state space explodes combinatorially with the number of concurrent processes
+- *Security properties*: Access control policies, cryptographic protocols — where subtle corner-case violations have serious consequences
-- *Bug detection*: Finding subtle corner cases that testing would miss
+- *Bug detection*: Finding rare race conditions, deadlocks, assertion violations that would take millions of random test runs to trigger

 == The Power of BDDs